loneboarder/p5.experience.js/README.md

 * Mouse clicked ('click')
 * Mouse is hovering ('hover')

+**NEW in vers.
+1.4:**

+You can now add shadows to every possible uxShape and just modify it, like in for example Adobe XD or other drawing software!

 ## Getting started
 To build your first web-application with p5.experience.js you just need to add the uxShape that you want to your setup function: